About

 Our people and structure

-The Commission is committed to transparency by publishing Annual Reports, plans and procedures and other legal documents in the public interest.
+The PC is committed to accountability and transparency by publishing procedures and other legal documents in the public interest.

-The Productivity Commission was created as an independent authority by an Act of Parliament in 1998, to replace the Industry Commission, Bureau of Industry Economics and the Economic Planning Advisory Commission.
+The Productivity Commission was created as an independent authority in 1998 to replace the Industry Commission, the Bureau of Industry Economics, and the Economic Planning Advisory Commission.

 Productivity Commission Act (external link)